selwynpolit/d9book/book/caching.md

 ## Development Setup

-### Enable Twig Debugging
+### Disable caching and enable TWIG debugging

 Generally I enable twig debugging and disable caching while developing a site.
-Here are the steps

-Enable twig debugging output in source
-In sites/default/development.services.yml set twig.config debug:true.
+To enable TWIG debugging output in source, in sites/default/development.services.yml set twig.config debug:true.
 See core.services.yml for lots of other items to change for development

 ```yml
 # Local development services.